“…no one is born a great cook, one learns by doing.” – Julia Child

 Food truck owners are always looking to save as much money as they can to help keep their profits up.
 Food waste is one area that can help this cause that often overlooked.
 Starting today, we will filter in some handy cost saving tips that you can use to keep your food yield as high as possible.

 Have you ever open a jar of honey to find that it’s turned into an awful looking crystallized mass?
-Instead of throwing it in the waste basket, try this trick to bring honey back to it’s original state:
+Use this tip to bring rejuvenate crystallized honey:

-To prevent crystals from forming again, store the honey in a cool, dry place (not the refrigerator) and avoid the introduction of moisture.
+To prevent having to rejuvenate crystallized honey again, make sure you keep your honey in a cool, dry place (not the refrigerator) and what ever you do, avoid the introduction of moisture.

 “As a chef I’m not your dietitian or your ethicist, I’m in the pleasure business.” – Anthony Bourdain